iTwin/itwinjs-core/docs/learning/ECSQL.md

 ### DateTime

-ECSQL supports `DATE` for dates without time and `TIMESTAMP` for dates with time.
+ECSQL supports both dates without time (`DATE`) and dates with time (`TIMESTAMP`).

-> The SQL-99 features for local times and time zones are not supported because they imply
-> implicit time zone conversions which are tricky to do right in general and portable way.
-Therefore time
-> zone conversions are to be handled by the application.
+> ECSQL does not support time zone conversions.
+Time zone conversions are to be handled by the application.

 #### Literals

 `DATE 'yyyy-mm-dd'`

-`TIMESTAMP 'yyyy-mm-dd hh:mm:ss[.nnn]'`
+`TIMESTAMP 'yyyy-mm-dd hh:mm:ss[.nnn][Z]'`

+The time stamp format matches the [ISO 8601 standard](https://www.iso.org/iso-8601-date-and-time-format.html) (see also https://en.wikipedia.org/wiki/ISO_8601)

 #### Basic functions